Context

 Brief

-City of Melbourne needs a project on this now empty parking lot that is in line with its COVID-19 Reactivation plan.
-A project that functions to make the CBD a more activated place in the short and long term and mitigate the general effects of COVID-19 on the CBD as whole.
+The Melbourne City Council needs a project that will transform on this now empty parking lot into a project that functions to make the CBD a more activated place in the short and long term.
+The project also needs to align with the considerations / issues raised in City of Melbourne COVID reactivation plan.

 Design Proposal

-The Urban PlantScape project seeks to restore an undersued parking in the midst of COVID-19 lockdowns.
+The Urban PlantScape project seeks to restore an undersued parking lot in the midst of COVID-19 lockdowns.
 It introduces nature and community back to the city.
-The entire project is managed by the City of Melbourne and accessible to the general public.
-As space in the city becomes occupied by concrete and asphalt, this project reclaims The Royal Mint Carpark and offers it back to the residents of Melbourne as additional space to grow food, flowers, fruits and trees.
+The entire project is managed by the Melbourne City Council and accessible to the general public.
+As space in the city increasingly becomes occupied by concrete and asphalt, this project reclaims The Royal Mint Carpark and offers it back to the residents of Melbourne as additional space to grow food, flowers, fruits and trees.